MultiSafepay/docs/content/integrations/prestashop-1-6.md

 **Fixes**
 - Resolved double paid/invoice notices.
-- Fixed bug to show payment method when the Min and Max amount in the config are equal.
+- Fixed bug to show payment method when the Min and Max amount in the configuration are equal.
 - Fixed undefined index notice warnings.
 - Fixed double payment method titles.
 - Improved the support of shipping methods, coupons, taxes, free shipping and free products.